antonvillarosa/bouncing-balls/README.md

 # bouncing-balls
-# play using play button to start the game
+# play using play the button to start the game